 • Double vision or trouble seeing in one or both eyes.

-You may have tests such as a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan.
-The tests can help determine what caused the TIA.
-You also may need tests to look for possible causes related to the heart or blood vessels.
-These tests may include heart rhythm monitoring, magnetic resonance angiography (MRA) or CT angiography (CTA).
+You may have tests such as magnetic resonance imaging, also called MRI, or a computerized tomography scan, also called a CT scan, to help determine what caused your TIA.
+Other tests look for heart or blood vessel conditions.
+These tests may include heart rhythm monitoring.
+Tests also may include magnetic resonance angiography, known as MRA, or CT angiography, also called CTA.

-Depending on the underlying cause, you may need medicine to prevent blood clots.
-Or you may need a procedure to remove fatty deposits, known as plaques, from the arteries that supply blood to your brain.
+Depending on the underlying cause of a TIA, you may need medicine to prevent blood clots.
+Or you may need a procedure to remove fatty deposits, known as plaque, from arteries that supply blood to your brain.
 This procedure is called a carotid endarterectomy.